-The more fully featured watches are on the expensive side, while others are more affordable.
-Most of these devices have heart rate monitors built in and some will assist you with your swimming and cycling needs, too.
+The more fully featured devices are on the expensive side, while others are more affordable.
+Most of these watches have built-in heart rate monitors and some will assist you with your swimming and cycling needs, too.

 Essential reading: Compare sports watches with our interactive tool

-For most accurate tracking of activity, you will want to purchase a watch with GPS.
+For most accurate tracking of activity, you will want to purchase a device with GPS.
 This ensures you get the most accurate location and distance information and are free from your phone.
-They’re a real step up from most ordinary fitness trackers.
+They cost a bit more but are a real step up from most ordinary fitness trackers.

 Below you’ll find our pick of the top watches with GPS, along with quick descriptions of some of the many features they offer.
 While compiling this list, we’ve examined functions and features carefully and thoroughly.
 We try to test every device personally, but where not possible we took user reviews into consideration and dismissed devices with bad customer reviews and low ratings.
 This left us with the following selection.